sinbad/SPUD/doc/tech.md

 The full data format is laid out in `SpudData.h`.

+Save game files are self-contained and can be freely copied around; they have header information describing them so they can be enumerated by reading a minimal amount of data off the front of the file, including description and date.

 ## Property Data

 Property data is packed tightly for efficiency since it comprises